cakephp/docs/en/core-libraries/helpers/form.rst

 .. php:method:: postLink(string $title, mixed $url = null, array $options = [], string $confirmMessage = false)

-Creates an HTML link, but access the URL using method POST.
+Creates an HTML link, but accesses the URL using method POST.
 Requires JavaScript to be enabled in browser.

 This method creates a ``<form>`` element.
 So do not use this method inside